Scoutreach: History

 The BSA began expanding the Negro Scouting program: by 1927 thirty-two communities in the south had "colored troops", with twenty-six troops in Louisville, Kentucky.
 Based on the work in the Chickasaw Council in Memphis, Bolton Smith directed the creation of the BSA's "National Committee on Inter-Racial Activities."
 This committee coordinated the creation of African American Scout troops.
 For this he was elected a national vice-president.
 Some councils, like the Piedmont Area Council would run segregated programs, or camps.
 Piedmont once ran two camps near Lynchburg, Camp Tye Brook and Camp Bolton Smith.
 The former for white scouts, and the latter for black.

 During its first fifty years, the BSA struggled with minority communities because they were not seen as a source of strong membership.
 At the end of the 1960s, the national leadership saw the underserved communities, primarily in urban areas, and created their new "Urban Emphasis."
 Scouting in the South remained largely segregated until World War II.
 The BSA's modernization and new "urban emphasis" was consistent with similar trends in Scouting all over the world starting in the 1960s.
-Much of these changes could be seen in the 8th Edition of the Boy Scout Handbook used from 1972 - 79.
+Much of these changes could be seen in the 8th Edition of the Boy Scout Handbook used from 1972 to 1979.
 The Urban Emphasis program, and some other Hispanic outreach initiatives, were the forerunner of today's "Scoutreach."

 Since the adoption of the 1914 racial policy, the African American community has struggled to allow African Americans to join the BSA and then endured segregated facilities and programs.
 Even after the Brown decision in 1954 and the Civil Rights Act of 1964, the BSA refused to reject its 1914 racial policy.
 It was an NAACP 1974 lawsuit against the LDS and the BSA which finally forced the BSA to issue a non-discrimination policy on the basis of race.
 Scoutreach is an effort to help overcome past problems in the program.

-Related Programs
+Related programs

-Council-Level Scoutreach Programs
+Council-level Scoutreach programs

 While Scoutreach at the national level has been disbanded, many local Scouts BSA councils retain some form of Scoutreach program.
 These programs vary significantly depending on the council.
 For instance, the Sam Houston Area Council's program includes sending volunteers into downtown Houston schools to teach scouting values to the children.
 In the Occoneechee Council, on the other hand, the Scoutreach program is predominantly focused on providing resources to existing units in underserved areas.
 They also give awards for scouts and adults who make significant contributions to the development of scouting in urban and rural communities.
 The Anthony Wayne Area Council primarily focuses on training and leadership development for units in urban and rural areas, and like the Occoneechee Council, offers awards for scouts and adults to contribute to developing scouting in these locations.